Indian FX/debt factors to watch - June 11

 * Provisional NSE data

-* Source: Data as per custodial filing as on June 10 on SEBI
+* Source: Data as per latest custodial filing as on June 10

 GOVERNMENT SECURITIES TRADING (Net buy/sell, in rupees)